 The great thing about Genesis child themes is they are easy to customize with a little knowledge of CSS and WordPress coding (enough to find and edit the child theme’s style.css) Their code is so well commented I almost cried looking at how elegant their sample child theme was.

-But this is not for the average DIY business owner.
+But this advice is not for the average DIY business owner.
 I don’t recommend learning CSS or anything.
 Instead, you’re better sticking to what your theme offers and focus on your business until you have enough money to hire a professional.

 Word on updating:

 Do not update frequently.
 Unless they explicitly claim it is a security fix or something.
-In my experience for the last 3 years, never once was there a security update.
+In my experience for the last few years, never once was there a security update.
 Their plugins are pretty secure.

 But remember that Thrive Themes’ plugins and updates are